 Statement from the Foundation for Human Rights

-The other seven cases are the alleged “suicides” in police custody of Neil Aggett, Hoosen Haffejee and Babla Saloojee; the alleged “natural” deaths of Nicodemus Kgoathe, Solomon Modipane and Jacob Monnokgotla, and the disappearance and murder of Nokuthula Simelane following her abduction by the Security Branch in 1983.
+The eight cases under scrutiny are the alleged “suicides” in police custody of Neil Aggett, Hoosen Haffejee and Babla Saloojee; the alleged “accidental” death of Matthews Mabelane; the alleged “natural” deaths of Nicodemus Kgoathe, Solomon Modipane and Jacob Monnokgotla, and the disappearance and murder of Nokuthula Simelane following her abduction by the Security Branch in 1983.

 Nobody applied for amnesty to the Truth and Reconciliation Commission (TRC) in respect of their deaths.
-In its final report the TRC recommended these and other cases be investigated for purposes of prosecution, but little progress has been made.
+In its final report the TRC recommended these and other cases be investigated for purposes of prosecution, but nearly 20 years later scant progress has been made.

 South Africans with information on the Simelane and Aggett cases are asked to contact Mr Moray Hathorn (firstname.lastname@example.org / 011 530 5000), while information on the Mabelane, Saloojee, Haffejee, Kgoathe, Modipane and Monnakgotla matters may contact Ms Naseema Fakir (email@example.com / 011 836 9831).

 Ms Yasmin Sooka, director of the Foundation for Human Rights and former TRC commissioner, commended South Africa’s media for its coverage of the re-opened Timol inquest.
 A key witness was discovered as a consequence of the coverage, she said.
 She appealed directly to former security policeman to break ranks with their apartheid masters, who can no longer afford them protection.
 Ms Sooka also called on others who may have information – from members of other branches of the police to cleaners, health and auxiliary workers – to come forward so that justice may finally be done.